Kvmyk/Pisces/README.md

 ## Getting Started 🚀

 1. **Installation**
-   Download the Pisces compiler from [GitHub repository](https://github.com/Kvmyk/Pisces)
+   Download the Pisces compiler from [GitHub repository](https://github.com/Kvmyk/Pisces) (just the compiler.py file)
 2. **Write Your First Program**
    Create a file with the `.psc` extension and start coding using simple commands.
 3. **Compile and Run**